Last Updated: September 26, 2025

 Steps to Appeal an A-to-Z Claim

-After submission, your application may take 7 to 14 days for review.
-Regularly check the Manage A-to-Z Claims page to track the status of your appeal and respond to Amazon’s requests for additional information if needed.
+- Regularly check the A-to-Z Guarantee Claims page to track the status of your appeal and be ready to respond quickly if Amazon asks for additional information.

 Best Practices for Winning A-to-Z Claims Appeals on Amazon